bitnbytesio/schematic/README.md

-# Schematic
+# Schematic (Alpha 1)

 Schematic is usefull in **rest api development**. it providing an easier and expressive way to create api help page.
-The schematic is specialy designed for [Laravel framework](http://laravel.com), but you can use it with any tool or even in core projects.

 ## Requirements